This article was originally published in 2015 and has been completely updated in 2020.

 One important factor to consider in your corporate culture is the range of unwritten or unspoken aspects of the culture – your organization’s ‘unwritten ground rules.’
+These are the behaviors and routines followed by many employees which may or may not line up with their employer’s business ‘values.’
 Unwritten ground rules (UGRs) explain why many corporate vision, mission and values statements, policies and procedures don’t necessarily produce the desired result.
 Actions speak louder than words, and employees will follow unspoken, expected patterns of behavior rather than comply with words in the corporate mission statement or various documented policies.
+Consultant and author Steve Simpson believes “it is the UGRs that drive people’s behavior in organizations.”

 Unwritten ground rules, a term created by Australian consultant, Steve Simpson, largely explains why employees don’t follow the formal rules.
 UGRs are a powerful force that dictates behaviors in a team or organization.
 UGRs are people’s perceptions of ‘the way we do things around here’ – people quickly understand the difference between words and actions.
 UGRs are inferred values because they are derived from the behaviors that are allowed in the workplace.

-Many organizations communicate the desired direction and desired values/behaviors to their employees, but often there is a gap between intent and reality.
+Many organizations communicate the desired direction and desired values/behaviors to their employees, but often there is a gap between good intentions and reality.
 Research among 132,000 employees in 900 Australian and New Zealand organizations showed a serious gap between preferred (desired) cultures and actual operating cultures within the organizations surveyed.

 Many organizations include in their mission statement something along the lines that customers are the most important priority for the organization.
 However, the reality of typical employee attitudes or UGRs is more along with lines of: